It’s the season for Girl Scout Cookies! My daughter is an active Girl Scout. And this year, I am a co-leader. I’m seriously involved now!!! LOL

 So as a fellow mom, I wanted to share a few tools to make it easier.
 Mind you, this isn’t a perfect science.
 But if you want to stop taking that Girl Scout cookie card to work and have her learn these valuable selling skills, you have to start somewhere!!

-Why do Girl Scout cookie sales matter?
+1. The reason behind Girl Scout cookie sales

 Spend five minutes talking about why Girl Scout cookies sales are important.
 When it’s time to start selling, ask her why she thinks it’s important.
 It’s easy to get caught in the mechanics of the sale and miss out on the reason why she is selling in the first place.
 By reminding her of why she is selling, it will keep her motivated.